James4Ever0/notes/Mood control.md

 To handle this kind of imminent stress, some additional help might be necessary.

-A gulp of fresh air, a glass of cold water, air conditioner, strawberry gum, mint candies, oil and inhaler, prescription medicine etc.
+A gulp of fresh air, a glass of cold water, air conditioner, strawberry gum, mint candies, oil and inhaler, yogurt, essential oil, prescription medicine etc.

 Some additional medicine or drug might help.
 Others including alcohol, cigarette, dope.